 Over the last several years I have been much more aware of my monkey mind, always jumping over the place, often being at the helm of this ship.
 I have worked (when I remember!) tried to connect more with my body than my mind, the ‘real’ me.
 But it is not easy.
 The default, certainly for me, is the mind or my ego to be ‘in charge’.
 The one that wants to be seen, heard, recognised.
 The part that most of our worth, our society can often seem to be built upon.
 So it can feel like you are swimming against the tide if you do try to be more connected to yourself, to be present, to tune in, even to just be.

 I am by no means fully proficient in this.
 But it is something I regularly remind myself of and something that I have really been trying to re-focus on again this month as we embark on a new fresh year.
 More recently I have noticed how much I used food, particularly over Christmas, partly to ‘reward’ myself for not drinking or having access to food we don’t usually have in Spain.
 As a result I have felt pretty uncomfortable in my body, feeling over-full at times, which then can lead to a torrent of shame or guilt.
-I have recently re-embarked on my journey of Intuitive Eating which, no doubt, I will be blogging more about.
+I have recently re-embarked on my journey of Intuitive Eating which, no doubt, I will be blogging more about (in fact check out my intuitive eating post.
 The key to this is to be really in touch with our bodies, listening to what they want and need, rather than letting the mind dictate all the time.

 So, here are some my 11 tips on how I have found beneficial to reconnecting with my body over the years.
 I would love to hear about yours too (please use comments below!)